-Confucianism is another common name of the Ju philosophy that has been dominant in Chinese social and political life for more than 25 centuries.
-It has occupied an important place, which is considerable to that of a religion in China as well as many other Asian countries.
-Eighty percent of the Chinese people, therefore, say that their religion is Confucianism when asked.
+Confucianism is another common name of the Ju philosophy that has dominated Chinese social and political life for more than 25 centuries.
+It has occupied an important place, which is considerable to that of religion in China as well as many other Asian countries.
+Therefore, eighty percent of the Chinese people say that their religion is Confucianism when asked.
 Confucianism is indeed a system of ethical and political teachings, for its concerns are “man” and the relationship between men in a society.
 Lester Mondale, in his book “The Enduring Humanism of Confucianism,” says: “First for him [Confucius] was humankind, and first among his concerns for humankind was this life.” (p.
 34)

 The Ju philosophy existed in China long before Confucius’ time.
-It formed a cultural legacy of the past; and Confucius was, as he himself said, “a transmitter, not a creator.”
+It formed a cultural legacy of the past, and Confucius was, as he said, “a transmitter, not a creator.”

-The word Ju, in Chinese writing is composed of two characters: Man and Necessity.
-It means a man who is necessary for a society.
-A Ju must be first a scholar, a virtuous and talented person who holds the key role in the governing of a country and in the maintaining of the morals and order of the society.
+In Chinese writing, the word Ju is comprised of two characters: Man and necessity.
+It means a man who is necessary for society.
+A Ju must be first a scholar, a virtuous and talented person who holds the key role in governing a country and maintaining the morals and order of the society.

-Confucius, whom the Chinese people glorified and named the Great Master of all generations, was the first man to systematize all the scattered thoughts of the Ju and also the first man who formed a school of philosophy in China.
-His career was centered on three major fields: to serve the government, to teach people, and to transmit the ancient culture to posterity.
+Confucius, whom the Chinese people glorified and named the Great Master of all generations, was the first man to systematize all the scattered thoughts of the Ju and also the first man to form a school of philosophy in China.
+His career was centered on three major fields: serving the government, teaching people, and transmitting the ancient culture to posterity.
 He was so ambitious in politics that he wandered from state to state to seek an opportunity to carry out his political ideals.
 At that time, China was in great chaos: the Chu emperor lost control of his vassal states, all the social values and order were broken down, and the war was about to break out.
 None of the vassal kings adopted Confucius’ political reform.

-Being disappointed, Confucius went back to his native land and devoted himself to the teaching of the youth and the editing of ancient documents.
+Confucius, disappointed, went back to his native land and devoted himself to the teaching of the youth and the editing of ancient documents.

-The Ju philosophy was edited in the Four Book and the Five Classics
+The Ju philosophy was edited in the Four Books and the Five Classics.

-Confucius was rarely concerned about God, spirits and other world which are very important concerns of all religions.
+Confucius was rarely concerned about God, spirits, and the other world, which are significant concerns of all religions.
 He believed in Fate.
-To him, Fate determines whether a man’s effort successes or fails.
+To him, Fate determines whether a man’s effort succeeds or fails.
 The word Fate may be translated either as the Mandates of Heaven or as the supernatural power that regulates all the movements of the universe.

-In their book Confucianism, Chiu Chai and Windberg Chai stated: “It is clear that Confucius attached the great importance to humanity, stressing man’s life in the world, not his eternal life in the other world.
-This explains why Confucius was not as sometimes supposed, a religious prophet; and why his teachings, unlike Christianity, Buddhism, and Mohammedanism, remain to this day a philosophy and a system of ethic.” (p.
+In their book Confucianism, Chiu Chai and Windberg Chai stated: “It is clear that Confucius attached great importance to humanity, stressing man’s life in the world, not his eternal life in the other world.
+This explains why Confucius was not, as sometimes supposed, a religious prophet and why his teachings, unlike Christianity, Buddhism, and Mohammedanism, remain to this day a philosophy and a system of ethics.” (p.
 33)

-Moral education is the most important object of Confucianism.
-Confucius distinguished man in three strata: sages and saints, virtuous and talented men, and common people.
-Sages and saints, who extraordinary virtues are inborn, are rarely found among humankind.
-The great majority of people are common people, of which a few people can become virtuous and talented men through cultivating, perfecting, and controlling themselves.
+Moral education is the most essential object of Confucianism.
+Confucius distinguished man in three strata: sages and saints, virtuous and talented men, and ordinary people.
+Sages and saints, whose extraordinary virtues are inborn, are rarely found among humankind.
+The great majority of people are ordinary people, of which a few people can become virtuous and talented men through cultivating, perfecting, and controlling themselves.

-Confucius was concerned about virtue and talented men more than other strata.
-The virtuous man is really the Ju which is referred to in the introductory paragraph.
-To Confucius, a virtuous and talented man is described as the wind; the common people as the grass; and the grass bends to the direction of the wind.
+Confucius was more concerned about virtue and talented men than other strata.
+The virtuous man is really the Ju, referred to in the introductory paragraph.
+To Confucius, a virtuous and talented man is described as the wind; the common people as the grass, and the grass bends to the direction of the wind.
 A Ju must have a strong will to manifest illustrious virtues throughout the world.
-If he wishes to do so, he has to achieve one by one the following steps: investigating things, extending his knowledge, cultivating his own personality, regulating well his family, and governing his state.
+If he wishes to do so, he has to achieve the following steps one by one: investigating things, extending his knowledge, cultivating his own personality, regulating his family well, and governing his state.
 Of these steps, the third one is the most important.

 A Ju cultivates himself by studying and improving five constant virtues:

-• Human heartedness (Jen).
+- Human heartedness (Jen).
 A Ju must be generous and benevolent.
-He loves and respects his parents and elders, loves all his fellow people.
-In particular, the filial piety and fraternal love are the corner stone of the social structure.
-Human heartedness is supreme moral principle in human relations.
+He loves and respects his parents and elders and loves all his fellow people.
+In particular, filial piety and fraternal love are the cornerstone of the social structure.
+Humanheartedness is the supreme moral principle in human relations.

-• Righteousness (Yi).
+- Righteousness (Yi).
 A Ju must be righteous.
 “Jen represents the human heart; Yi represents the human way.”
 (Mencius).
-Yi is a moral obligation which is unconditional and absolute.
-Ju must do good things for people without thinking of profits; otherwise he is only an inferior man because his action is no longer righteous.
+Yi is a moral obligation that is unconditional and absolute.
+Ju must do good things for people without thinking of profits; otherwise, he is only inferior because his action is no longer righteous.

-• Propriety (Li).
-Ju must pay attention to ceremonies and rites decorum.
+- Propriety (Li).
+Ju must pay attention to ceremonies and rites of decorum.
 Confucius considered Li as the means of establishing and adorning the right kind of conduct and attitude toward other men as well as toward spiritual beings.”
 (Chai, 42)

-• Wisdom (Chih).
-According to Confucius, a Ju must be wise and understand what is right, what is wrong.
-He loves his soul, always remembers how he was punished for his mistakes; be liberal toward others’ opinion without completely agreeing with them; be firm but not fight; blame himself; be easy to serve but difficult to please; be broad-minded toward all and not a partisan.
+- Wisdom (Chih).
+According to Confucius, a Ju must be wise and understand what is right and what is wrong.
+He loves his soul, always remembers how he was punished for his mistakes, is liberal toward others’ opinions without completely agreeing with them, is firm but does not fight, blames himself, is easy to serve but difficult to please, is broad-minded toward all and not a partisan.

-• Sincerity (Hsin).
-A Ju is faithful, makes his will sincere so that every body can trust him.
-Hsin is a psychological weapon to win the heart of the people.
+- Sincerity (Hsin).
+A Ju who is faithful makes his will sincere so that everybody can trust him.
+Hsin is a psychological weapon to win the hearts of the people.

-Besides, the Ju must keep the Three Bonds which were considered the tools essential for autocracy to maintain social order.
+Besides, the Ju must keep the Three Bonds, which are essential for autocracy to maintain social order.
 “Let the ruler be ruler, and the minister minister; let the father be father, and the son son; let the husband be husband, and the wife wife.”
 (Lun Yu) These Three Bonds are known as the Doctrine of Cheng Ming.
 Cheng means rectification; Ming means name.
-Cheng Ming is rectification of names.
+Cheng Ming is the rectification of names.
 A person is given a title or a name according to his position in the society.
-He has certain responsibilities and duties so he must behave properly in accordance with what the name of his position implies.
+He has certain responsibilities and duties, so he must behave appropriately in accordance with what the name of his position implies.

-The word “Politics” in China has different meaning to that in the Western world.
+The word “Politics” in China differs from that in the Western world.
 It means governing through rectification.
-The monarch must rule with benevolence and sincerity to avoid the use of force at all costs.
+The monarch must rule with benevolence and sincerity to avoid using force at all costs.
 He should know how to manage domestic affairs so that everyone can enjoy justice.

-The art of governing was written in the Nine Cardinal Directions which are not different to the moral principles aforesaid.
+The art of governing was written in the Nine Cardinal Directions, which are not different from the moral principles aforesaid.

 Since China was unified and a powerful monarchy was constituted, Confucianism has become the dominant philosophy and an effective tool to consolidate the monarchy as well as to maintain the order of the society.
 It underwent several stages of intellectual development and was refined in the tenth century AD.
-From then on, it has been the unique teaching in all national and private schools in the whole country.
-After seizing power in 1949, Mao Tse Tung and the Communist Party initiated the Great Cultural Revolution in order to destroy Confucianism and to replace it with Communist ideals.
-But for the last 40 years, Communism has not been able to replace Confucianism because the latter has permitted the Chinese people life in all aspects.
+Since then, it has been the unique teaching in all national and private schools in the country.
+After seizing power in 1949, Mao Tse Tung and the Communist Party initiated the Great Cultural Revolution in order to destroy Confucianism and replace it with Communist ideals.
+But for the last 40 years, Communism has not been able to replace Confucianism because the latter has permitted the Chinese people to live in all aspects.

-Today, Confucianism is somewhat well known to our Western world.
-Apart from some elements that are considered feudal and outdated, the philosophy – modified and adapted to changing circumstances – are still precious and indestructible.
-It will be very useful to those who wish to devote themselves to a noble cause, those who have ambition that the old people should be able to live in peace, all friends should be loyal, and all young the young people should love their elders.
+- Today, Confucianism is somewhat well known to our Western world.
+Apart from some elements considered feudal and outdated, the philosophy – modified and adapted to changing circumstances – is still precious and indestructible.
+It will be very useful to those who wish to devote themselves to a noble cause, those who have the ambition that older people should be able to live in peace, all friends should be loyal, and all the young people should love their elders.